yimuchen/GantryMQ/README.md

 ### Locally on the server machine

 Once the server-side software is installed, we can test the hardware interaction on the server machine to make sure everything is working nominally on the server side.
-The following commands will likely not work in the docker session.
-The commands here also assume that you have access to the various hardware interfaces.
+The following commands will likely not work in the testing session, as they assume that you have access to the various hardware interfaces.
 You may also need to modify the access addresses and pins to match whatever hardware is attached to your system.